OpenRadioss/OpenRadioss/HOWTO.md

 * Visual Studio starts and read the configuration files CMakeLists.txt and CMakeSettings.json.

 * Select build configuration in the `Configuration` menu :

 ![image](/doc/vs_studio_in.png)

 * Choose the wanted configuration from Starter/Engine release and debug configuration.

-* Launch in Menu : [Build][Build All]
+* Launch in Menu : [Build]:[Build All]

 * OpenRadioss binaries are copied in **OpenRadioss/exec** directory

 ### Build OpenRadioss with cygwin

 Same procedure applies than building for Linux:

 * Enter the OpenRadioss/starter directory

             cd OpenRadioss/starter